Margin Expansion Across 12 Exchanges: Where Operating Margins Predict Returns

 The Results at a Glance

 Three groups emerge from this data.
-Markets where margin expansion works (Taiwan, Hong Kong, Sweden, UK, Germany, Switzerland).
-Markets where the signal is near zero (China, US, Korea).
-And markets where contracting margins actually outperform (Canada, Brazil, India).
+Markets where margin expansion works strongly (Taiwan, Hong Kong, Sweden).
+Markets where the signal is positive but modest (UK, Germany, US, China, Brazil, Switzerland).
+And markets where contracting margins outperform or the signal is flat (Canada, Korea, South Africa, India).

 Where Margin Expansion Works

 Taiwan is the global standout.
-Expanding-margin stocks returned 9.71% CAGR while contracting-margin stocks lost 5.86% annually.
-The contracting portfolio's max drawdown was -93%, effectively capital destruction.
+Expanding-margin stocks returned 8.99% CAGR while contracting-margin stocks returned 2.48% annually.
+The expanding portfolio beats the TAIEX by +3.27% with 0.63 beta and +5.03% alpha.

 Why it works here: Taiwan's market is concentrated in semiconductors, electronics, and tech hardware.
 In these industries, margin trends directly map to competitive positioning.
 A company expanding margins is winning foundry contracts or scaling process nodes.
 A company contracting is losing customers.
 The signal carries real fundamental information.

-The signal weakened post-2015, but the cumulative 24-year result is unmatched.
+The signal weakened post-2015, but the cumulative 24-year result remains the strongest globally.
 Full analysis: Taiwan margin expansion blog.

 Hong Kong produced the second-widest positive spread.
-Expanding margins returned 2.17% vs -1.58% for contracting.
-Both groups delivered low absolute returns, but the directional signal is clear: expanding margins separate winners from losers.
+Expanding margins returned 4.27% vs -0.09% for contracting.
+The expanding portfolio beats the Hang Seng index by +2.99%.
+The directional signal is clear: expanding margins separate winners from losers.

 Hong Kong's result reflects its role as a listing venue for Chinese companies across multiple sectors.
 Margin trends help sort companies exposed to competitive Chinese domestic markets where operational efficiency matters.

-Sweden produced a positive spread from a small universe (36 stocks in the expanding portfolio).
-At 4.31% CAGR for expanding vs 1.10% for contracting, the absolute returns are modest.
-The signal works but the thin universe limits practical investability.
+Sweden produced a positive spread from a small universe (32 stocks in the expanding portfolio).
+At 5.88% CAGR for expanding vs 2.55% for contracting, the signal is clear.
+The expanding portfolio beats the OMX Stockholm 30 by +3.48%.
+The stable portfolio (11.86% CAGR) is the real winner in Sweden.

-The UK signal is moderate but has an unusual feature: it strengthened over time.
-The spread was negative in 2000-09 and turned positive post-2010, widening to +5.6% by 2020-25.
-The expanding portfolio averaged 162 stocks, making this one of the most diversified results in the study.
+The UK signal is moderate but consistent.
+The expanding portfolio averaged 151 stocks, making this one of the most diversified results in the study.
+The expanding portfolio returned 7.80% vs FTSE 100's 1.15%, though the FTSE 100 is a price-only index (no dividends).
 Full analysis: UK margin expansion blog.

 Where Margin Expansion Barely Registers

-China's signal is weak despite having the largest expanding-margin universe (669 stocks).
-Expanding returned 4.10% vs 3.03% for contracting.
-The A-share market's speculative dynamics, high retail participation, and policy-driven sector rotations overwhelm fundamental signals like margin trends.
+China's signal is weak despite having the largest expanding-margin universe (648 stocks).
+Expanding returned 4.35% vs 3.08% for contracting.
+The expanding portfolio beats the SSE Composite by +1.84%.
+The A-share market's speculative dynamics, high retail participation, and policy-driven sector rotations dilute fundamental signals like margin trends.

-Korea's result (3.97% vs 3.22%, 54 stocks) is statistically thin.
-The spread is positive but minimal.
+Korea's result (3.31% vs 3.46%, 50 stocks) shows no meaningful signal.
 Korea's chaebol-dominated market structure means a few large conglomerates drive returns regardless of margin trends at the individual stock level.

 Where the Signal Reverses

 India produced the most dramatic reversal in the study.
-Contracting-margin stocks returned 17.65% CAGR while expanding returned just 3.41%.
-This isn't noise.
-A -14.24% annual spread sustained over the full period is a genuine reverse signal.
+Contracting-margin stocks returned 16.31% CAGR while expanding returned just 3.46%.
+This is a genuine reverse signal.
+Against the Sensex (11.49% CAGR), expanding margins trail by -8.03%.

 Why?
 India's growth dynamic rewards companies in rapid revenue expansion phases, even when that expansion temporarily compresses margins.
 A company investing heavily in distribution, capacity, or market share will show contracting operating margins.
 But in India's fast-growing economy, that margin compression is an investment, not a problem.
 The market rewards the growth, not the margin.

-Canada's reverse signal is also mild (5.38% vs 6.03%).
+Canada shows a mild reverse signal (5.84% vs 6.58%).
 Canada's market is resource-heavy, and commodity companies often show "contracting" margins during periods of investment that precede strong production-driven returns.
-Similar dynamic to India but weaker.
+The stable portfolio (8.99% CAGR) beats both.

 What Drives the Cross-Market Differences